sgorgun/converter-composition/README.md

 - Implement [Transformer](TransformerDictionaryComposition/Transformer) class that converts real number to its "word format" in any given language.
 String presentation depend on the language and the set of words that are presented by a `СharactersDictionary` class.
 The `Transformer` class controls the creation time of an object of this class (SymbolsDictionary composition).

     - [Сharacter](TransformerDictionaryComposition/Сharacter) enum - an enumeration containing a set of words for all characters that a real number can contain.
-    - [CharactersDictionary](TransformerDictionaryComposition/CharactersDictionary) class - presents the dictionary of correspondences of the number characters to their word analogs in given language.
+    - [CharsDictionary](TransformerDictionaryComposition/CharsDictionary) class - presents the dictionary of correspondences of the number characters to their word analogs in given language.
-    - [ISymbolsDictionaryProvider](TransformerDictionaryComposition/IСharactersDictionaryProvider) interface - presents the provider of the dictionary of dictionary of correspondences of symbols to their word analogs in given language.
+    - [ICharsDictionaryProvider](TransformerDictionaryComposition/ICharsDictionaryProvider) interface - presents the provider of the dictionary of dictionary of correspondences of characters to their word analogs in given language.

 - Run [unit и mock tests]((/Transformer.Tests/TransformerCompositionTests.cs).)
 - Use ability [resources files](https://docs.microsoft.com/en-us/dotnet/core/extensions/work-with-resx-files-programmatically) to test `Transformer` class with various languages (russian, english, german).